grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* {NOW use your staring-dials-fear... they don't know where the bottom is, or if they will be crushed before they hit it.}
 	* {Be careful that this doesn't seem too much like Das Boot.
 Avoid this by shaping it as a slow-motion sinking and deliberately seeking out the seamount, rather than the way the boat goes down out of control in Das Boot to be saved by a 'shovelful of sand'}

-* [X] _Bottoming it means the enemy sub can't find them with sonar.
+* [X] _Bottoming it means the pursuing sub can't find them with sonar.
 They repair their sub, pump out the water, and lift off the guyot/tablemount._
 	* {'Tablemount' is probably better because you don't have to explain what it means.}
 	* [X] The repair is a foul mix of steel plates and bracing and globulous welds.
 		* {Chips spends the rest of the story repairing freshly sprung leaks from the patches --- make note of this in a couple of places}